stolpa4/pse/README.md

 ## How to install ##
 1. Install rust (if not installed already): [Here's the guide](https://www.rust-lang.org/tools/install)
-2. Run a command: `cargo install --git https://github.com/stolpa4/pse.git`
+2. Run a command: `cargo install --git https://github.com/stolpa4/pse.git --profile release`

 ## How to use ##
 Command: `pse <path> [<out_json_path>]`